 Download the excel sheet and check for yourself.

 XIRR is a refined form of CAGR.
 If you do not understand the concept, check out this short video.

 OK.
-You know that Infosys, which was a hot IT stock, in the height of euphoria, is probably an extreme example.
+You know that Infosys, which was a hot IT stock, at the height of euphoria, is probably an extreme example.

 Let’s look at another extreme example where you picked Titan, a not–so–hot stock at that time, and you followed the same SIP rule.
 And here you get a mindboggling 54% XIRR.

 All you had to do was regularly buy them each month on the first trading session.